-Studies have shown that individuals are better able to recognize more good/positive things and feel increased happiness after only one week of doing the exercise.1–4 It is not that more good/positive things are happening, just that they could be recognized more often.
-Research has also demonstrated that participants who regularly used this technique for four weeks and longer have increased levels of happiness and decreased symptoms of depression when compared to a control group.1,2,4 Additional studies using this technique with Duke Neonatal ICU Staff showed an increase in happiness and decrease in burnout.
+Studies have shown that individuals are better able to recognize more good/positive things and feel increased happiness after only one week of exercise.1–4 It is not that more good/positive things are happening, just that they could be recognized more often.
+Research has also demonstrated that participants who regularly used this technique for four weeks and longer have increased levels of happiness and decreased symptoms of depression when compared to a control group.1,2,4 Additional studies using this technique with Duke Neonatal ICU Staff showed an increase in happiness and a decrease in burnout.
 Results with Duke Internal Medicine Residents showed lower burnout, fewer depressive symptoms, greater happiness, improved work-life balance, fewer conflicts with colleagues, and improved sleep quality.

 Copyright © 2017 Duke Integrative Medicine

 1. Gander F, Proyer RT, Ruch W, Wyss T. Strength-Based Positive Interventions: Further Evidence for Their Potential in Enhancing Well-Being and Alleviating Depression.
 Journal of Happiness Studies.
 2013;14(4):1241-1259.